craftidev/playground/Codewars/bun/README.md

 bun mocha exercises/exercise-name.ts
 ```

+There is a custom task: `Run Mocha Test`

+---

 This project was created using `bun init` in bun v1.1.21.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.